JeremyChuaWX/dev-env/README.md

 - Runs a Postgres instance and an accompanying PG Admin instance with auto-login.
 - Postgres data is persisted in `./pg_data` folder.
+- Pgadmin sessions are persisted in `./pg_admin` folder.

 ## How to use